clearwater/octopress/source/_posts/2012-02-06-just-a-pretty-face.markdown

-My first attempt at the script used the GD2 library, but [GD2](http://gd2.rubyforge.org/rdoc/) doesn't seem to support anti-aliasing or line-caps and the resulting line-work was just too ugly.
+My first attempt at the script used the GD2 library, but [GD2](http://gd2.rubyforge.org/rdoc/) doesn't seem to support anti-aliasing or line-caps and the resulting line-work was just too damned ugly.
 I switched to [Cairo](http://rubyforge.org/projects/cairo/) which makes pretty, pretty lines.
 A revelation at this point was that I could use Cairo's clipping operator to trim the graticule lines instead of doing lots of trig to figure out line intersections and stroke lengths.
 Finally I imported the generated image into OpenOffice to add the text labels.

 So what to print on?
-On a recent trip to Cairns I looked in OfficeWorks for something suitable.
+On a recent trip to Cairns I looked in Officeworks for ideas.
 I didn't find any card stock I liked, but I did find some 120 gsm paper (Quill brand "Metallique" in Mother of Pearl) with a cool metallic / opalesque finish.
-120 gsm is heavier than standard typing paper, but really not really stiff enough to support itself in the gauge - especially here in the tropics where humidity makes paper curl and slump.
-There is just enough drive shaft length to place the paper over the original dial plate so that the needle just clears the face.
-I might have to glue the paper down to keep to completely flat.
+120 gsm is heavier than standard typing paper, and maybe barely stiff enough to support itself in the gauge.
+Over time it might curl or slump in the varying humidity here in the tropics.
+There is just enough drive shaft length to place the paper over the original dial plate so that the needle just clears the face, but if the paper will support itself I could backlight it with an LED which might look nice in the dark.

 {% img left /resources/fiskars_hole_punch.png Fiskars Hole Punch %}
 One thing that had me stuffed is how to punch a neat hole in the paper for the drive shaft.
 A standard hole-punch is too big and can't reach far enough from the edge of the paper.
 Drilling would leave messy edges.
-Scouring the aisles at OfficeWorks I found a
+Scouring the aisles at Officeworks I found a
 [set of three eyelet setters](http://www.fiskarscraft.eu/Products/Craft/Punches/Eyelet-Setter/Eyelet-Setter-Pack) from Fiskars in the scrap-booking section.
 The hole punches use a crazy spring-driven hammer mechanism, so you can position them anywhere on the page, pull back the hammer, and smack, you have a hole.
 I was reckon I want a 3mm hole, and the middle size is 3.2mm (1/8").
 The downside is the set of 3 cost about $25.
 Anyway they work a treat and now I have some crafty hole punches.